nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/creating-nuxeo-packages.md

 Below is the list of available properties you can use in command files to parameterize your commands.

-## Using Ant for the&nbsp;Scripting Commands (deprecated)

-When using Ant you must write two scripts: the `install.xml` and `uninstall.xml` files.
-Each of these scripts must have at least two targets.
-The **default** target of the `install.xml` script will be used to execute the installation.
-The other required target of the script is a target named **rollback** which will be called to do the rollback if anything went wrong during the installation (i.e. during the execution of the **default** target).
-The same rule applies for the `uninstall.xml` script.

-See below the list of useful properties that will be injected in the Ant context and thus are available in the scripts.

-{{#> callout type='note' }}

-Using Ant is not recommended since a safe rollback is difficult to handle.

-{{/callout}}

 ## Context Properties Available in Scripting Commands

 Here is the list of properties available to install scripts: